censusreporter/census-api/DATA_UPDATES.md

         delete from tiger2018.census_geo_containment where child_geoid='31000US42460' and parent_geoid='33000US497';
     - The TIGER 2022 PLACE theme has two columns that shp2pgsql resolves to `varchar(0)`, which is invalid and will be filtered out.
 1. Update the census-api api.py to add the new release to the `allowed_tiger` variable
-1. Update the static website redirection rules for S3 bucket `embed.censusreporter.com` to add a section for the new TIGER release.
+1. (not needed with switch to Cloudflare in 2024!)
+Update the static website redirection rules for S3 bucket `embed.censusreporter.com` to add a section for the new TIGER release.

 ### Update census-postgres